rocketnia/mikkamon/notes/plot-arc-0.md

 This is the root level of the story outline.
-Every playthrough of Mikkamon has 4 episodes, and there are 11 possible episodes to encounter.
+Every playthrough of Mikkamon has 4 episodes, and it's possible to encounter 11 different episodes.

+Within each episode will be a similar branching structure, probably up to three levels deep, so the overall content-per-playthrough fraction is probably on the order of (4/11)^3 =~ 1/20.

 #### 1 (a)